phr-nk/SnakeGame/README.md

-# SnakeGameInJS
+# SnakeGame
-A snake game made with JavaScript.
+A snake game made with HTML.